Web Analytics Made Easy - Statcounter

 Best Tall Palm Trees in a Temperate Landscape

-• Windmill Palm - Trachycarpus fortunei has 2 more common names: Chusan Palm & Chinese Fan Palm.
+• Windmill Palm - Trachycarpus fortunei has other common names: Chusan Palm & Chinese Fan Palm.
 Quite popular for its cold-hardiness.
+Possible in Zones 7-11, even lower.

-2. Likes sunlight, but doesn't mind a bit of shade.
+2. Likes sunlight, but a bit of shade is fine.
 Average water requirements.

-2. Water regularly, but give it more to grow faster.
+2. Water regularly, with more it grows faster.
 Sun is fine, but use shade cover when it's young.

-2. Usually keeps its dead leaves, as a skirt.
+2. Usually keeps its skirt of dead leaves.
 If you like that look.

 Backyard Clustering Palm